teralytics/prometheus-ecs-discovery/README.md

     allows for cross-account access, depending on which account the role is defined in.
--   Start the program, using the command line option `-config.write-to` to point the program to the specific folder that your Prometheus master can read from.
+-   Start the program, using the command line option `-write-to` to point the program to the specific folder that your Prometheus master can read from.
 -   Add a `file_sd_config` to your Prometheus master: